Employability - Wheatley Works

 Trade Apprenticeships working within City Building.

-A new Glasgow City Council Economic Support Fund employability contract being delivered by the Foundation.
+A Glasgow City Council Economic Support Fund employability contract being delivered by the Foundation.

 Way Ahead will help participants access training, education, volunteering, work experience and employment.